2011 Houston Texans season: Week 1: vs. Indianapolis Colts

 The Texans began their season at home against the AFC South division foes, Colts.
 With the win, the Texans started the season out at 1–0.

 Week 2: at Miami Dolphins

 The Texans went on the road to face the Dolphins.
 With the win, the Texans improved to 2–0.

 Week 3: at New Orleans Saints

 With the loss, the Texans fell to 2–1.

 Week 4: vs. Pittsburgh Steelers

 With the win, the Texans improved to 3–1.

 Week 5: vs. Oakland Raiders

-The day before the game Al Davis passed away at the age of 82 due to heart failure.
+The day before the game Al Davis died at the age of 82 due to heart failure.
 Davis served as the Raiders' head coach from 1963 to 1965, part owner and general manager from 1966 to 1971, then became the team's principal owner in 1972, still serving as general manager.
 Additionally, Davis served as commissioner of the AFL in 1966.
 With the loss, the Texans fell to 3–2 and they lost both their second game and first home game against the Raiders.